 It’s not a stretch to describe Carly Caulfield’s career as a marathon, not a sprint.

-As the longest-tenured Houston Marathon Committee employee on staff, Caulfield started with the organization at 19 years old and, over the next 25 years, grew the Houston Chevron Marathon to one of the nation’s premier multi-race running events.
+As the longest-tenured Houston Marathon Committee employee on staff, Caulfield started with the organization at 19 years old, and over the next 25 years, the Chevron Houston Marathon grew to one of the nation’s premier multi-race running events.

 She serves as Race Director and General Manager of the Houston Marathon Committee, an executive leadership role Caulfield knows from sneakers up.